I tried Modsy to have a bedroom design plan created. Read my honest opinion of the whole process and find out if it’s worth the money.

 COST: The design package was $159 plus tax.
-I signed up for their email list so I got a discount code.
-In total, I spent $130 after tax.
 There’s no way you’d get access to an interior designer, much less a full design plan, for that price.
 So the cost is a win in my book.

 DESIGNER/COMMUNICATION: My designer was Awesome with a capital A. I loved her.
 She listened to me, understood my needs, replied to messages promptly, and got my design done quickly.
-If I use Modsy again I’ll definitely be asking for her by name.
-(And if you want to use Modsy, send me an email and I give you her name so you can ask for her too) I can only speak for my specific designer, but if they’re all as great as her, I definitely give that an A+.
+With Modsy, you aren’t allowed to choose your designer, you’re just given one.
+That being said, I can only speak for my specific designer, but if they’re all as great as her, I definitely give that an A+.

 LAYOUT/DESIGN PLAN: Of course, no design is going to be exactly the way you envision it in your head.
 And a lot of times you don’t even know what you want.
 In my personal opinion, the design plans were great.
 Even the one that’s not my style.
 I love having options to choose from, and the revision option is really great, too.